Rajputisation: Attempted Rajputisation of Adivasi people

 Bhangya Bhukya notes that during the final years of the British Raj, while education introduced Westernisation in the hilly areas of central India, the regions also parallelly underwent the Hinduisation and Rajputisation processes.
 The Gond people and their chiefs started doing the "caste–Hindu practices" and frequently claimed the "Rajput, and thus kshatriya status".
 The British empire used to support these claims as they viewed the adivasi society to be less civilized than the caste society and believed that adivasi peoples' association with the castes would make the adivasis "more civilized and sober" and "easier for the colonial state to control".
 Bhukya also points out that central India's "Raj Gond families" had already adopted the religious and social traditions of the Rajputs before the British Raj in India, and there were "matrimonial relations" between a number of Gond and Rajput Rajas.
 However, the British empire's policies of offering "zamindari rights, village headships and patelships" fueled the process.

-According to Patit Paban Mishra, "the 'ksatriyaisation' of tribal rulers and their surroundings, resulted in the Hinduisation of tribal areas".
+According to Patit Paban Mishra, "the 'kshatriyaisation' of tribal rulers and their surroundings, resulted in the Hinduisation of tribal areas".

-Rajputization of Uttarakhand groups

-Researchers give examples of the Rajputs of both division of present-day Uttarakhand–Garhwal and Kumaon and show how they were formally Shudra but had successfully converted to Rajput at different times.
-These Rajput groups(khasa) of Kumaon, Uttarakhand today were formally classified Shudra but had successfully converted to Rajput status during the rule of Chand Rajas (that ended in 1790).
-Similarly, the Rajputs of Gharwal were originally of low ritual status and did not wear the sacred thread until the 20th century.
+Rajputisation among the Khasa (Khasi)

+The Khasa or Khasi were the indigenous landholding and peasant groups of Kumaon and Garhwal.
+Rajputisation among them was a process of upward mobility through which they adopted Rajput customs, symbols, and identity to raise their ritual and social status.

+Scholars note that scarcity of women among immigrant Thuljat Rajputs and Brahmins led to intermarriages with Khasi women, producing descendants who later claimed Rajput status.
+Over time, Khasa groups adopted Rajput practices such as wearing the sacred thread, worship of clan goddesses, and use of Rajput gotras.
+Landholding Khasi Jimdars were also incorporated into Rajput society.

+By the medieval period many had become known as Khasi Rajputs, distinct from the immigrant Thuljat Rajputs (such as Chand, Chauhan, Negi, Rawat, Rautela, Bisht).
+Historians regard this as one of the clearest cases of caste mobility in the central Himalayas.